-- Primary Registration Authority (PRA) is located in the operators and administrators area in Certum (see chapter 5.1.1), - addresses of other registration authorities are available in repository at www.certum.eu and by e-mail at the following address: infolinia@certum.pl.
+- Primary Registration Authority (PRA) is located in the operators and administrators area in Certum (see chapter 5.1.1), - addresses of other registration authorities are available in repository at www.certum.eu.

 5.1.9.2.
 Physical access

 Access to Primary Registration Authority has to be performed as described in chapter 5.1.2.
 In the case of other registration authorities, there are no additional restrictions addressing physical access.
 It is recommended that offices of registration authorities should be separated and rigged with equipment allowing safe storage of data and documents.
 Access to such areas should be monitored and limited to authorized individuals associated with the activity of the registration authority.